ShuhongChen/shuhongchen.github.io/reviews.md

         <img src='/assets/img/shows/da_nao_tiangong.webp' class='thumbnail-big'>
     </td>
     <td class=pad_reviews>
-        <a href='https://en.wikipedia.org/wiki/Havoc_in_Heaven' class=darktext>大闹天宫 (1961, 1964)</a>
+        <a target='blank' href='https://en.wikipedia.org/wiki/Havoc_in_Heaven' class=darktext>大闹天宫 (1961, 1964)</a>
         <br>
         <i class=darktext>
-            Director: <a href='https://en.wikipedia.org/wiki/Wan_Laiming'>Wan, Laiming</a>
+            Director: <a target='blank' href='https://en.wikipedia.org/wiki/Wan_Laiming'>Wan, Laiming</a>
             <br>
-            Studio: <a href='https://en.wikipedia.org/wiki/Shanghai_Animation_Film_Studio'>Shanghai Animation Film Studio</a>
+            Studio: <a target='blank' href='https://en.wikipedia.org/wiki/Shanghai_Animation_Film_Studio'>Shanghai Animation Film Studio</a>
         </i>
         <br>
         <label class=darktext>
             Who'd win: the entire chinese mythological institution of heaven, or monke.
         </label>
         <!-- <br> -->
-        This isn't really anime; I'm not sure why <a href='https://myanimelist.net/anime/6855/Da_Nao_Tiangong'>mal lists this</a>.
+        This isn't really anime; I'm not sure why <a target='blank' href='https://myanimelist.net/anime/6855/Da_Nao_Tiangong'>mal lists this</a>.
 Dude this was my childhood; I remember watching a bunch of old chinese animations as a kid; stuff like three monks, afanti, supersoap, etc. Stories with sun wukong were lit; you really can't get more epic than smashing down the heavenly palace.
         齐天大圣: the great sage, equal of heaven.
 I was always a bit bothered that this opens some power scaling issues between the taoist jade emperor and buddha, but whatever.
-Also, big honorable mention to the <a href='https://myanimelist.net/anime/9417/Jin_Hou_Xiang_Yao'>三打白骨精 movie</a>; absolutely terrifying yet beautiful.
+Also, big honorable mention to the <a target='blank' href='https://myanimelist.net/anime/9417/Jin_Hou_Xiang_Yao'>三打白骨精 movie</a>; absolutely terrifying yet beautiful.
     </td>
 </tr>
 <tr>